escgeek/CPQ-API-Examples/README.md

 # CPQ-API-Examples

-This git repository project started out as a simple exercise in knowledge sharing but as I have built out what I thought would be a couple of simple examples involving how to use the CPQ API to generate renewals and amendment quotes quick grew in size and scope to includes the following:
+This git repository project started out as a simple exercise in knowledge sharing but as I have built out the examples involving how to use the CPQ API to generate renewals and amendment quotes this quickly grew in size and scope to includes the following:

 - CPQ API Model and Method Class in 1 file (except the callback which is in its own file)
 - Amendment and Renewal examples that includes apex and flows